brantondemoss/brantondemoss.github.io/writing/garden/index.md

 I’m not sure whether instrumental convergence is exactly correct in its naive form, but the point that we need to be very careful when specifying goals exactly is well taken.
 Humanity has largely decoupled itself from much of the feedback mechanisms and pressures of the “natural world” and can exert incredible control over the environment.
 With this freedom, we’re free to impose our own goals and dynamics onto things, often to the detriment of the overall system, but to our local gain.
 For example, we can plant huge crops of corn very economically with modern farming methods, but these methods can ruin the soil and upset the balance of the ecology in unintended ways that may ultimately harm us long-term.
 Overoptimizing simple goals (e.g. corn production) can have unintended consequences - so as our ability to apply optimization pressure increases, we need to be proportionally more careful to set robust goals.
 Others have explored this idea in political system design in terms of “legibility”.[^2] That is, we have a tendency to implement goals we can understand, even if they are far too simplistic and result in tragic unintended consequences.

 One way to think about this idea is through the lens of institution design: when setting up a new organization or group of people, how do the power dynamics and incentives correspond to the “goals” that system ends up pursuing?
 It can sometimes make sense to talk about very abstract entities like corporations or countries in agentic terms - somehow the deep duality between dynamics and goals expresses itself at these very high levels of abstraction.

 It’s not clear that *any* particular goal or set of goals is even an appropriate target.
 For example, the philosopher C Thi Nguyen has discussed[^mindscape] how digital social media spaces have reduced complexity of interaction *because* the goals of interaction are clear.
-That is, because there’s a “universal ranking” or ordering (likes, hearts, etc…), this induces a value clarity which is not present in typical social interaction settings, where different agents may have a range of goals.
+That is, because there’s a “universal ranking” or ordering (likes, hearts, etc…), this induces a value clarity which is not present in typical social interaction settings, where different agents may have a diverse range of goals.
-He gives the example of law school applicants, who used to discuss the moral and political values of different institutions, and question their own values, when deciding on which schools to apply to.
+He gives the example of law school applicants who used to discuss the moral and political values of different institutions, and question their own values, when deciding on which schools to apply to.
 Now, with national rankings and clear values, applicants no longer go through the process of value deliberation, and have exported it to the ranking schemes.
-Furthermore, because large institutions have difficulty incorporating quantitative information like moral values, and rely more on quantitative measures, this induces more problems of “goal legibility” as mentioned before.
+Furthermore, because large institutions have difficulty measuring and acting upon qualitative information like moral values at scale, they rely on more “portable” forms of data, particularly quantifiable measures.
+This is another instance of goal legibility reducing complexity and collapsing systems down only to what is measured.

-All that is to say, it’s probably not a good idea to think about what particular set of moral values or goals we ought to give AI systems - goal clarity and powerful optimizers like corporations, institutions, and soon AI systems, tend to collapse environments into constituents that are legible to them, which often misses something crucially important but difficult to explicate ahead of time.
+All that is to say, it’s probably not a good idea to think about what particular set of moral values or goals we ought to give AI systems - goal clarity and powerful optimizers like corporations, institutions, and soon AI systems, tend to collapse environments into constituents that are legible to them, which can miss something crucially important but difficult to explicate ahead of time.
 We have not yet figured this problem out at the societal level, but we are careening towards an outcome where AI systems look more and more like agents optimizing a goal, and currently those goals look roughly like… modern liberal values.
 Do we want to lock that in for all time?

 We are about to bring a new entity which may have even more control and optimization pressure than us into the world - but it is being born somewhere abstract.
 AI language models are beings who natively live on the internet, whose action space is far more abstract than our own (language tokens), and we are pumping more and more computational/optimization power into them every month (AI compute has a [3.5 month doubling time](https://openai.com/research/ai-and-compute)!)

 What should the goals of these systems be?
-It’s a difficult moral question, but I have a proposal, and a potential definition for what universal moral progress could mean.[^18]
+It’s a difficult moral question, but I have a proposal, at least for a meta-objective, and a potential definition for what universal moral progress could mean.[^18]

 ## Moral Progress